List of Strawberry Shortcake video games

 Provided is a list of all Strawberry Shortcake games (excluding video titles playable only on gaming devices) released to date.

 The first game produced was Strawberry Shortcake: Musical Match-Ups which featured simplistic gameplay and graphics and sound that were crude by today's standards.
-This was followed by a movie (Strawberry Shortcake's Housewarming Surprise) and a wide two decade gap before another game from the franchise was finally produced, for the PC.
+This was followed by a film (Strawberry Shortcake's Housewarming Surprise) and a wide two decade gap before another game from the franchise was finally produced, for the PC.